coderefinery/git-intro/content/browsing.md

 ::::{group-tab} VS Code
-If you use the "Search" magnifying class on the left sidebar, and search for "Salt" it shows the occurrences in every file.
+If you use the "Search" magnifying class on the left sidebar, and search for "salt" it shows the occurrences in every file.
 You can click to see the usage in context.
 ::::